claudiofsr/polarsview/README.md

 ## Overview

 Polars View is a lightweight and efficient tool for quickly inspecting and exploring Parquet and CSV datasets.
 Built with the [Polars](https://www.pola.rs/) data processing library and the [egui](https://www.egui.rs/) immediate mode GUI framework, Polars View offers a user-friendly interface for viewing, filtering, and sorting tabular data.
 It also supports querying data using SQL.

+**This project is a fork of [parqbench](https://github.com/Kxnr/parqbench), reimagined to leverage the power of Polars instead of DataFusion.**

 ## Features